MikeSteiner/cook-for-you/content/bakery/healthiest-bread/index.md

 Wanting to eat the healthiest bread but don't know where to buy it or how to make it?
 <!--more-->
 Try this healthy bread recipe that's not only nutritious, but also keto-friendly!

 ## Ingredients:

-### Dry Ingredients:
-1 cup almond flour
+- 1 cup almond flour;
-1 cup arrowroot flour
+- 1 cup arrowroot flour;
-1/3 cup coconut flour
+- 1/3 cup coconut flour;
-1 tsp sea salt
+- 1 tsp sea salt;
-2 tsp active dry yeast
+- 2 tsp active dry yeast;
-1 ½ Tbsp very finely ground chia seeds
+- 1 ½ Tbsp very finely ground chia seeds;
-2 Tbsp organic psyllium husk powder
+- 2 Tbsp organic psyllium husk powder;

-### Wet Ingredients:
-1 ¼ cup filtered water
+- 1 ¼ cup filtered water;
-2 tsp maple syrup (This is consumed by the yeast, which lowers the glycemic index.)
+- 2 tsp maple syrup (This is consumed by the yeast, which lowers the glycemic index.);
-1 egg
+- 1 egg.

 ## Directions:
 - Стъпка 1: In a large bowl, whisk together the almond flour, arrowroot flour, coconut flour, and sea salt.